kurbaniec/swe-refactoring/Kotlin/README.md

 ---

 When looking at the *Object Calisthenics*, one can deduce that the `Item` class is breaking some rules.
 It features more than two instance variables that represent getter/setter properties.
 The class is also marked explicitly `open` to allow inheritance which is not typical for Kotlin.
 I thought about using inheritance to solve the Coding Kata, but it would not solve the getter/setter properties problem as these fields are public and cannot be magically removed in a subclass (Liskov Substitution Principle).
 Furthermore, in my opinion, idiomatic Kotlin tries to reduce objected oriented aspects a bit and not use inheritance for everything (that is why classes are on default `final`).
 I could have also wrapped the `Item` in a custom `MyItem` class that uses the `Item` as its state.
 This would however require to change the `items` property in `GildedRose` or add an additional property that maps `Item`s to `MyItem`s.
-It could be an viable alternative solution on its own, but in my opinion, the current "simple factory-item update" architecture would not really benefit from it.
+It could be a viable alternative solution on its own, but in my opinion, the current "simple factory-item update" architecture would not really benefit from it.

 However, I quite liked the "Tell, don't ask" mindset from the "No getters/setters/properties" rule.
 An object should provide convenient methods so one can interact with the object easily without generating new errors because of misuse of the object.
 I often had code that looked like the following which broke the  "No getters/setters/properties" & "One dot per line" rule.